cpez04/cpez04/README.md

 - **CS50.ai**
   Improving the student experience through an AI-powered chatbot that helps students navigate assignments, enhancing their understanding of key concepts.
 Over 6.3 million student queries have been processed on the CS50.ai platform.

-- **Hackathons**
-  I’m always on the lookout for hackathons where I can use my skills in web development (React, Node.js) and machine learning (Python, OpenAI APIs) to build creative, impactful projects.
-Recently, I participated in JPMorgan’s Data for Good hackathon and HackMIT.

 ---

 ## 💬 Ask Me About